lukefleed/website/src/data/blog/memory-pt3.md

 long abs_long(long x) { return x < 0 ? -x : x; }
 ```

 The `_Generic` keyword examines the type of its first argument and selects the corresponding expression.
-This is more principled than macros, since the selection happens within the type system.
-But it requires manually listing every supported type and writing separate implementations for each.
-We have not reduced code duplication; we have centralized the dispatch.
+This is better than macros: the selection happens within the type system, and each branch is a proper function that evaluates its argument once.
+But we must enumerate every supported type explicitly and write separate implementations for each.
+We have not reduced code duplication; we have centralized dispatch.

-**Function pointers with `void*`** approximate dynamic dispatch:
+For dynamic polymorphism, we can use function pointers with `void*`:

 ```c
 typedef int (*comparator)(const void*, const void*);